 “I am currently re-reading Patti Smith's memoirs Just Kids and M Train.
 Why re-read?
 Well I am working on my own memoir at the moment, so it's inspiring from that point of view.
 In times of trouble, I think it's good to focus your energies into something positive.
 But mainly, I'm a huge Patti Smith fan, she's an inspiring person who overcame so many challenges in her early life and she has a gift for transporting you into her world.
 In Just Kids, it's a world she inhabits alongside her best friend, the late photographer Robert Mapplethorpe, and the artistic underground scene of New York in the 1970s.
 Oh and it will make you cry, which for me is always a good quality in a book!”

-“My favourite book is Grief is the Thing with Feathers by Max Porter, as it addresses the difficult topic of grief in a very real way, with some heart-warming and comical elements.”
+“My favorite book is Grief is the Thing with Feathers by Max Porter, as it addresses the difficult topic of grief in a very real way, with some heart-warming and comical elements.”

 “David & Goliath - Underdogs, Misfits and the Art of battling Gi.
 I like it because firstly each story is a small chapter so you don't lose concentration, and it's a feel good book where each story explains a different way to looking at what we think is a disadvantage or an advantage.”